Condoms

 • After ejaculation, hold on to the condom at the base of your penis and withdraw from your partner while your penis is still erect.
 This will keep semen from spilling out of the condom.

-Spermicides are no longer recommended for use with condoms as they can irritate sensitive skin and increase the risk of getting an STI.
+Spermicides are no longer recommended for use with condoms as they can irritate sensitive skin and increase the risk of getting a sexually transmitted infection (STI).

 If you think your condom has broken before ejaculation (coming), stop and put on a new condom.

-External condoms can be bought from Family Planning clinics, supermarkets, pharmacies, pubs, public toilets, garages, nightclubs, dairies, sex shops and online.
+External condoms can be bought from Sexual Wellbeing Aotearoa clinics, supermarkets, pharmacies, pubs, public toilets, garages, nightclubs, dairies, sex shops and online.

 • You are legally allowed to buy condoms at any age.

 Internal condoms can be bought from a range of retailers such as the Sexual Wellbeing Aotearoa online shop(external link).
-However, there is no subsidy.
+However, these are not subsidised by the government so you’ll have to pay for the full cost.

 Safer sex and condoms(external link) Health New Zealand | Te Whatu Ora